BioFire

 Mission

-BioFire uses biotechnology to deliver safer, more sustainable flame-retardant materials for a multi-billion-euro market shifting toward higher-functionality, regulation-ready formulations.
+BioFire uses biotechnology to deliver a novel, biobased flame-retardant for a multi-billion-euro market shifting toward higher-functionality, regulation-ready, and sustainable formulations.

 The Problem